 - 1. Although the creation of earmarked reserves does not form part of the CIES they are included to ensure that the General Fund expenditure reconciles back to the CIES. - 2.
-The depreciation and impairment charge of £4.724m reflects the notional consumption of assets during the year (a depreciation charge of £3.964m) and the reduction in the valuation of assets during the year (an impairment charge of £0.760m).
-A charge of £0.791m for REFCUS relates to the installation of free smoke alarms to households in Merseyside that under proper accounting practice should be defined as revenue but which statute allows the Authority to fund from capital.
-Capital grants of £3.555m have been credited to the CIES in accordance with proper accounting practice, but capital grants of £4.800m have been debited due to the reversal of Police grants which are to be treated as a Finance Lease, however for statutory purposes the financing of capital expenditure from these grants must be included within the Authority's capital programme.
-The Authority's land and buildings were revalued at 31st March 2015, this resulted in an increase in asset values of £6.314m and a reversal of prior year revaluation losses of £3.599m and reversal prior year impairments of £2.976m.

-- 3. Pension costs in the CIES reflect IAS 19 and therefore include movements in the pension fund valuations and pension contributions received in the year.
+The depreciation and impairment charge of £4.733m reflects the notional consumption of assets during the year (a depreciation charge of £4.442m) and the reduction in the valuation of assets during the year (an impairment charge of £0.291m).
+A charge of £0.733m for REFCUS relates to the installation of free smoke alarms to households in Merseyside that under proper accounting practice should be defined as revenue but which statute allows the Authority to fund from capital.
+Capital grants of £4.251m have been credited to the CIES in accordance with proper accounting practice. - 3.
+Pension costs in the CIES reflect IAS 19 and therefore include movements in the pension fund valuations and pension contributions received in the year.
 Note 40 in the Financial Statements provides further details of movements in the pension funds during the year. - 4.
-The other technical accounting adjustment incorporates the adjustments made in relation to council tax indebtedness between the billing authorities and the Authority, and, the value of employee benefits accrued in the year but not taken (leave carried forward). - 5.
-Statute requires that certain expenses are charged to the General Fund that are not considered to be proper accounting charges in accordance with the Code.
+The other technical accounting adjustment incorporates the adjustments made in relation to council tax indebtedness between the billing authorities and the Authority, and, the value of employee benefits accrued in the year but not taken (leave carried forward). - 5.Statute requires that certain expenses are charged to the General Fund that are not considered to be proper accounting charges in accordance with the Code.
 These are therefore not shown in the CIES.
-The unitary charge payments associated with the PFI contract are shown as fully charged to revenue in the General Fund but in the CIES they are broken up into the relevant revenue, capital and interest notional elements (£2.021m).
-The removal of capital financing charges relates to costs associated with; interest payments on loans of £2.125m; the Minimum Revenue Provision of £3.184m (which is the amount set aside from revenue to repay debt); the direct revenue financing of capital expenditure (CERA) of £2.363m; and other costs totaling £0.052m (the saving associated with the early repayment of debt).
+The unitary charge payments associated with the PFI contract are shown as fully charged to revenue in the General Fund but in the CIES they are broken up into the relevant revenue, capital and interest notional elements (£2.040m).
+The removal of capital financing charges relates to costs associated with; interest payments on loans of (£2.088m); the Minimum Revenue Provision of (£3.898m) (which is the amount set aside from revenue to repay debt); the direct revenue financing of capital expenditure (CERA) of (£0.987m); and other costs totaling £0.050m (the saving associated with the early repayment of debt).